Degrees and Certificates

 If you enjoy math, banking, and money management, then a degree in Finance will help lead you in the right direction for a career in Finance and credit.
 Our degree will help prepare you for a variety of career options in the Finance industry.

 Our SCTCC graduates have had job opportunities in lending, banking, accounting, collections, communications, management, and more.

 Students in our Finance program will study banking, consumer lending, risk management, accounting, business law, and personal money management.
 The SCTCC Finance program is for any busy lifestyle.
 We offer the Finance program completely online so it is easily attainable for every student.

-The Finance degree is offered 100% Online.
+The Finance degree is an online-only program.
 More info

 From Degree to Career

 When you choose the Finance program at SCTCC, you’ll gain skills that will directly transfer to the workplace.
 There are several employers that are ready to hire including Capital One, Stearns Bank, Central MN Credit Union, and more.

 At SCTCC, we teach our students in the Finance program the required communication, relationship-management, marketing and sales, project management ability, and problem-solving skills needed to succeed in the workforce.

 Our students are equipped with effective communication skills.
 In the workforce, graduates will be able to communicate their knowledge with strong speaking, writing, and presentation skills.